compromise-evident/Authorship/README.md

 Julian Assange and Edward Snowden used cryptographic evidence systems generally too complex and inaccessible, which led many to uncertainty in a time of great public distrust for government.
-This inspired me to search for, discover (Dec 2019), and build Authorship-- logical authentication anyone can understand in 15 seconds.
+This inspired me to search for, discover (Dec 2019), and build Authorship--logical authentication anyone can understand in 15 seconds.